rigetti/qcs-sdk-rust/crates/lib/README.md

 Most development tasks are automated with [cargo-make] (like make, but you can have dependencies on other Rust tools and a _ton_ of useful tasks are built in).
 Install cargo-make by doing `cargo install cargo-make`.
 Then you can invoke it with either `cargo make <task>` or `makers <task>`.
 Tasks are defined in files called `Makefile.toml`.

 In order to run all checks exactly the same way that CI does, use `makers ci-flow` from the project root (workspace).

-### Commits

-Commits should follow the conventional commit syntax, with one of the following [scopes][scopes]:

-- `lib` or `rust`: changes to the rust SDK
-- `python`: changes to the Python bindings
-- No scope: changes to both crates

 ### Dependencies